lpetrulio/fpga-pwm-duty-cycle/README.md

 - **Designed for FPGA applications.**

 ## 📂 Project Structure
-clock_divider.v -> clock divider module
+- clock_divider.v -> clock divider module
-duty_cycle_control.v -> duty cycle manipulation with push buttons module pwm_generator.v -> PWM signal generator based on duty cycle module top_module -> top module for project connecting the other modules
+- duty_cycle_control.v -> duty cycle manipulation with push buttons module
+- pwm_generator.v -> PWM signal generator based on duty cycle module
+- top_module -> top module for project connecting the other modules

 Note:
-No constraints file was included here. io's that need to be mapped are the following This project was designed for an internal base clock of 25MHz that is reduced to 100Hz within the clock_divider module, adjust this module if your system clock is different
+- No constraints file was included here. io's that need to be mapped are the following

-pwm_led // the PWM output signal
+- pwm_led // the PWM output signal
-btn_up // duty control increment up by 5%
+- btn_up // duty control increment up by 5%
-btn_down // duty control increment down by 5%
+- btn_down // duty control increment down by 5%

+- This project was designed for an internal base clock of 25MHz that is reduced to 100Hz within the clock_divider module, adjust this module if your system clock is different